 3. Add More Internal Links

-This often gets overlooked as an way to bring more traffic to your site, but adding more internal links will keep visitors on your blog for longer as they can easily find new posts to read.
+This often gets overlooked as a way to bring more traffic to your site, but adding more internal links will keep visitors on your blog for longer as they can easily find new posts to read.
 This will be hard to do when your first start blogging and you don’t have much content to link to, or if you have added a new category you may find it hard to link related posts.
-I’m currently struggling with this with my new “Motherhood” category, but just keep writing posts and eventually you will have plenty of internal links to choose from.
+I’m currently struggling with this with my new “Motherhood” category, but just keep writing posts and eventually, you will have plenty of internal links to choose from.

-4. Create an email list and an opt in
+4. Create an email list and an opt-in

-If all your blog traffic is from social platforms such as Pinterest, it’s a scary think what would happen if these social platforms disappeared!
+If all your blog traffic is from social platforms such as Pinterest, it’s scary to think what would happen if these social platforms disappeared!
 A lot of bloggers get the majority of traffic from Pinterest, and while Pinterest is huge and can bring thousands of visitors to your blog, it’s out of your control if the platform was to shut down.
-By having your own email list, your readers are inviting you into their inbox for you to communicate with them directly.
+By having your own email list, your readers are inviting you into their inboxes for you to communicate with them directly.